smartdevicelink/sdl_evolution/proposals/NNNN-developer-oem-communication.md

 * Initiate, view, and reply to general text-based messages from an application developer
 * Open issues against an app - each with a title, description, and whether or not the issue should be public to other OEMs
 * See all open and closed issues for the app which were either created by the OEM or made public by another OEM
-* Close issues that have been deemed solved or irrelevant
+* Close self-authored issues that have been deemed solved or irrelevant
-* Re-open closed issues
+* Re-open self-authored closed issues
-* Mark an open issue as resolved or unresolved
+* Mark an open self-authored issue as resolved or unresolved
 * Exchange text-based messages with the app developer regarding a specific issue
 * Delete any self-authored text-based message